Paseo de la Reforma

-- Fuente de la Republica
+- Fuente de Petrolios

-- Monument to the Revolution
+- Monument to Jose Rizal

 You can dial 078 from any phone, where you can find free information about tourist attractions, airports, travel agencies, car rental companies, embassies and consulates, fairs and exhibitions, hotels, hospitals, financial services, migratory and other issues.